Visualizing Categorical Distributions

 barh will use the values in the other column as frequencies.

 Apart from purely visual differences, there is an important fundamental distinction between bar charts and the two graphs that we saw in the previous sections.
-Those were the scatter plot and the line plot, both of which display two numerical variables – the variables on both axes are numerical.
-In contrast, the bar chart has categories on one axis and numerical frequencies on the other.
+Those were the scatter plot and the line plot, both of which display two quantitative variables – the variables on both axes are quantitative.
+In contrast, the bar chart has categories on one axis and numerical quantities on the other.

 This has consequences for the chart.
 First, the width of each bar and the space between consecutive bars is entirely up to the person who is producing the graph, or to the program being used to produce it.
 Python made those choices for us.
 If you were to draw the bar graph by hand, you could make completely different choices and still have a perfectly correct bar graph, provided you drew all the bars with the same width and kept all the spaces the same.